 Best for Comfort: Cloth Looped Bands

-When you work with thicker bands that deliver higher levels of resistance, the rubber can begin to dig into your skin, causing some discomfort.
+When you work with thicker bands that provide more resistance, the rubber can begin to dig into your skin, causing discomfort.

-Cloth looped bands are a great solution, especially if thicker small looped bands are giving you grief.
-This style looks a lot like the small looped band; however, they're usually a few inches wider and made of stretchy fabric.
+Cloth looped bands are a great solution, especially if thicker small-loop bands are giving you grief.
+This style looks a lot like the small-loop band, however, they're usually a few inches wider and made of stretchy fabric.

 Also sometimes called booty bands, hip circles or glute loops, these are best for lower-body band exercises.
-They're used exactly like the small looped band: Place hip circles just above your knees during a workout, avoiding contact with the actual joint.
+They're used exactly like the small-loop band: Place hip circles just above your knees during a workout, avoiding contact with the joint.

 Cloth bands are available in packs of different resistance levels, ranging from $20 to $30.